jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

     * Since we determined that the horizontal components cancel each other out, we will just solve for the magnitude of $\vec{E}$, so that it makes our integral simpler
 $$ |\vec{E}| = \int_{0}^{2 \pi R} \bigg[ \bigg( \frac{1}{4 \pi \epsilon_0} \frac{\lambda}{(R^2 + z^2)} \bigg) \frac{z}{\sqrt{R^2 + z^2}} \bigg] ds $$
 - Notice that our integrand does not contain $s$, nor any variables at all--they're all constants!
-    * This means we can just take the entire integrant(without the $ds$, of course) outside of the integral
+    * This means we can just take the entire integrand(without the $ds$, of course) outside of the integral
         + Easiest integral ever...
 $$ |\vec{E}| = \frac{\lambda z}{4 \pi \epsilon_0 \bigg( R^2 + z^2 \bigg)^{\frac{3}{2}}} \int_{0}^{2 \pi R} ds $$
 $$ |\vec{E}| = \frac{\lambda z}{4 \pi \epsilon_0 \bigg( R^2 + z^2 \bigg)^{\frac{3}{2}}} \times (2 \pi R) $$